NDepend

 In the Jungle of .NET Obfuscator Tools

 There are actually dozens of .NET Obfuscator as listed here obviously we didn’t try them all.
 Many of these projects are abandoned anyway.
-On a side note it is surprising to see so many attempts.
-I guess building an obfuscator is a task considered both fun and not too complicated given reader/writer IL libraries like the Mono.Cecil project.
-Experience shows that building an obfuscator that works – I mean that obfuscates the code properly without introducing bugs in the obfuscated code – is difficult: .NET Obfuscators that work are more the exception than the rule.
+Building an obfuscator for .NET is a popular and fun task, made easier by libraries like the Mono.Cecil project.
+However, creating a functional obfuscator that properly obfuscates the code without introducing bugs is challenging. .NET obfuscators that work are the exception rather than the norm.

 I won’t go into the debate of the need for an obfuscator.
-As many other ISV we want to protect our Intellectual Property (IP) and obfuscating symbols and blurring the IL code obviously helps.
-Moreover for more serious protection you should consider doing some in-house work anyway as explained in Don’t rely on someone else to protect your software.
-Even web developers are concerned by obfuscation since some significant IP are sent on the client side in the browser.
-There are many Javascript obfuscators available and some obfuscators for Blazor (IL or WASM compiled) already exist.
+To protect intellectual property, obfuscating symbols and obscuring IL code is a common approach.
+However, for more comprehensive protection, in-house work is recommended as explained in Don’t rely on someone else to protect your software.
+Even web developers should consider obfuscation since important intellectual property is often sent to the client side in browsers.

 Preemptive Dotfuscator